tuethan1999/pantry/README.md

-receiving name and expiration of ingredient using recipe api receiving name of the recipe, price of the recipe, nutritional information
+receiving name and expiration of ingredient using recipe api receiving name of the recipe, instructions of the recipe, nutritional information

 Special Techniques:
 barcode scanning